danrounds/Jack-Compiler/README.txt

 A NOTE ABOUT INCLUDED CODE: In ./Compiler/tests/Extras ... is a class's Jack projects I found online--a bunch of very ambitious games.
 They were vital to me writing convincing tests for the compiler.
 Without them, all I had was an abstractly-defined language with very little accompanying practice.
-I do not have permission to distribute the files, nor do they even seem to be online, anymore.
+I do /not/ have permission to distribute the files, nor do they even seem to be online, anymore.

-They're included simply because they're vital to my tests and because I'm not publically distributing this code.
-Nor am I using their code as anything but neutral input.
+They're included simply because they're vital to my tests.
+If you see your project, here, and you want it removed: LET ME KNOW.
+I'll /gladly/ remove it.

 A NOTE ON STYLE: My code lines are almost invariably longer than 80 characters, because my variable/function/method/&c names are verbose.
 This is a conscious